technologiesoutcomes/assignments/assignment2/README.md

 5. Create a script that reads in three positional parameters from the command line, assigns those parameters to variables names ONE, TWO, and THREE, respectively, and then outputs that information in the following format:
-There are X parameters that include Y.
-The first is A, the second is B, the third is C.
+There are X parameters that include Y. The first is A, the second is B, the third is C.
 Replace X with the number of parameters and Y with all parameters entered.
 Then replace A with the contents of variable ONE, B with variable TWO, and C with variable THREE.

 ## CICD, Infrastructure as as Code (IaC), Terraform, Packer and Ansible

-1. Read Chapter 1, page 1 - page 37 and with respect to your learning answer the following questions:
+1. Read Chapter 1, page 1 - page 37 of the Terraform Up and Running book and with respect to your learning answer the following questions:

 * What do you understand by the term Idempotence?

 * What are the benefits of adopting a DevOps way of working for an organisation?

-* What are the benefits of provisioning infrastructure using tools like Terraform, Ansible?
+* What are the benefits of provisioning infrastructure using tools like Terraform and Ansible?

 * Some provisioning and configuration management tools require the installation of agents on managed servers.
 Can you list the advantages and disadvantages of tools based on agents?

-* Compare and contrast mutable and immutable infrastructures design paradigms
+* Compare and contrast mutable and immutable infrastructures design paradigms.

 * Name some commercial and enterprise tools and the circumstances under which you would recommend them.